 If an interstate carrier violates any of the federal safety regulations and it leads to injury, the interstate carrier will be liable without the need to demonstrate negligence.

-Discovering who is at fault after a truck accident can be a difficult and taxing prospect, and that is why you should seek out the help of an experienced and knowledgeable attorney.
-The law firm of Charles J. Argento is here to help you.
+Discovering who is at fault after a Truck accident can be a difficult and taxing prospect, and that is why you should seek out the help of an experienced and knowledgeable attorney.
+The law firm of Charles J. Argento & Associates is here to help you.
 Contact us today online or by calling toll free at (713) 225-5050.
 We speak both English and Spanish and look forward to helping you with your case.